wombats-writing-code/crosslinks-js/README.md

 * app/modules/handcar/[everything] -- Provides functions to call against handcar, our server-side logic.
 You'll need to rewrite these functions to fit your API endpoints.
 * app/modules/common/models/[everything] -- Provides factories and prototypes for models.
 * app/modules/interceptors/[everything] -- This is some complicated logic to handle adapting requests and responses -- we need this because of the split authentication scheme we use at MIT Crosslinks.
 You might not.

-## Deploying the Crosslinks app
-The Crosslinks application is front-end only, which means you'll need to set up your own server-side solution for managing permissions.

-For example, at MIT, Crosslinks is world-readable - anyone in the world can read and access content.
-But, only MIT-authenticated users can edit.
-We do this by setting up an http version and an https version.
-The front-end shows the editing pages only when there is an MIT username present on the client.
-We then really secure this by having our API accept only requests with valid MIT kerberoses.

 ## Optional Tutorial 1: Display hello world dynamically on the front page!